What is cradle cap?

 Some people recommend regularly washing your baby’s hair to get rid of cradle cap, but at Weleda we are also very aware that a dry flaky scalp can be exacerbated by using the wrong products such as foaming detergents often found in shampoos and bubble baths, which are drying and upset the skin’s natural balance.
 By avoiding these products there is much less chance your baby will develop cradle cap.

-So at Weleda we recommend washing your newborn in plain water for at least the first month of life.
-We advise not washing your newborn’s hair in anything but water for the first few weeks.
+We recommend washing your newborn in plain water for at least the first month of life and to only use water to wash their hair for the first few weeks.
 You may find you can continue to wash your child’s hair with just water for many years and there is no need to introduce shampoo for quite a long time.
 But if you do choose to introduce a baby shampoo then we’d recommend something natural, avoiding foaming agents such as SLS or SLES.
 Don’t be tempted to use the family shampoo on your baby.

 The Weleda Baby Calendula Shampoo & Body Wash is very gentle on skin and scalp, and due to the moisturising plant oils of sesame and almond it won’t dry your baby’s scalp.